-Foxconn Technology Group, which pledged to improve pay and conditions on its assembly lines, raised salaries by more than 16 percent at a plant making Apple Inc. (AAPL) iPhones and halved the probation period for new workers.
+Foxconn Technology Group, which pledged to improve pay and conditions on its assembly lines, raised salaries by more than 16 percent at a plant making Apple Inc. (AAPL:US) iPhones and halved the probation period for new workers.

 Monthly salaries for entry-level employees at the factory in Zhengzhou were raised starting Aug.
 1 to 1,800 yuan ($283) from 1,550 yuan, the Taipei-based company said today in an e- mail to Bloomberg News.
 Probation, after which workers get a higher base salary, was cut to three months from six months, it said.